clemenong1/SingaSport/README.md

         EXPO_PUBLIC_OPENAI_API_KEY=YOUR_API_KEY
         ```

-3. **Replace "YOUR_API_KEY" with your own api key.
-You will need to get your own Google Places, Google Maps IOS, Google Maps Android and OpenAI API Keys.
-Do not change the variable names in the .env file.**
+3. **Place your API keys in the respective variable names in the .env file.
+You will need to get your own Google Places, Google Maps IOS, Google Maps Android and OpenAI API Keys.**

 4. **Firebase Setup**

     This app requires Firebase for Database, Storage, and Authentication.
     1. Create a Firebase project
     Go to Firebase Console.